xrichervis/ontario-class-size-web-crawler/README.md

 # What do I need to get this web crawler working?
 This crawler necessitates access to the Google Chrome web browser, <a href="https://chromedriver.chromium.org/">ChromeDriver<a>, and the Python package Selenium.

+# Where has data collected by this web crawler been featured?
+The Ontario Class Size Web Crawler was used to collect data for this article, <a href="https://thelocal.to/the-other-epidemic-in-torontos-schools/">"The Other Epidemic in Toronto Schools"<a> by Inori Roy for The Local.